• Skip to main content

 • After baking, allow the gob halves to cool and dry out for a few hours on a cooling rack.

-• After you fill them, it’s best to lay them in a single layer on wax paper or wrap them individually in wax paper packets.
+• These pumpkin whoopie pies are moist and a bit sticky.
+So after you fill them, it’s best to lay them in a single layer on wax paper or wrap them individually in wax paper packets.
 Serve them right away, or pop them in the fridge or freezer to eat later.

 • If you prefer something other than a cream cheese filling, a thick buttercream or marshmallow frosting can be used.